-What is covers: Medical payments coverage is typically offered as an optional coverage (although it is required in a few states, like Maine) that pays towards medical bills for you and your passengers, no matter who is at fault in the accident.
-This coverage is written on a per-person basis, and the limit usually ranges from $1,000 to $10,000.
-Additionally, medical payments coverage could cover you if a vehicle hits you as a pedestrian.
+Medical payments coverage is typically offered as an optional coverage (although it is required in a few states, like Maine) that pays towards medical bills for you and your passengers, no matter who is at fault in the accident.
+This coverage is written on a per-person basis, and the coverage limit usually ranges from $1,000 to $10,000.
+Additionally, medical payments coverage may apply if a vehicle hits you as a pedestrian.

-Coverage example: Someone rear-ends you, and as a result, you experience whiplash.
+Someone rear-ends you, and as a result, you experience whiplash.
 Your medical bill is $3,000, and you carry medical payments coverage on your auto policy with a $5,000 limit.
-In this case, your medical payments coverage would pay your medical bill in full.
+In this case, your medical payments coverage may pay your medical bill in full.

 Personal injury protection (PIP)

-What it covers: Personal injury protection is similar to medical payments coverage in that it pays for you and your passengers’ medical bills no matter who’s at fault in the accident.
+Personal injury protection (PIP) is similar to medical payments coverage in that it pays for you and your passengers’ medical bills no matter who’s at fault in the accident.
 It can also cover necessary expenses that medical payments do not, such as child care or household services.
-Although this coverage isn’t available everywhere, personal injury protection could be mandatory if you live in a no-fault state.
+Although this coverage isn’t available everywhere, PIP coverage could be mandatory if you live in a no-fault state.

-What it covers: Gap insurance is an optional coverage that some people carry when financing or leasing a new vehicle.
-As a vehicle ages, it depreciates in value.
+Gap insurance is an optional coverage that you may be able to purchase when financing or leasing a new vehicle.
+As a vehicle ages, it tends to depreciate in value.
 This depreciation can sometimes cause you to owe more money on your car than it’s worth.
 In this instance, gap insurance could step in to pay the difference if your new vehicle is totaled in a covered loss or stolen and unrecoverable.
 This coverage type is typically only available for vehicles less than three years old.

 Roadside assistance coverage

-What it covers: Roadside assistance coverage is usually optional when you carry comprehensive or collision.
-Every company’s version of roadside assistance is different, but it typically covers towing, flat tires and sometimes, a locksmith.
+Every company’s version of roadside assistance coverage is different, but it typically covers towing, flat tires and locksmith services.

 Rental car coverage

-Coverage example: You run off the road and your vehicle needs significant repairs, which are taken care of by your collision coverage.
-Your vehicle needs to be in the shop for two weeks, but because you carry rental car coverage, your insurance company would pay for your rental up to a certain amount each day rather than it being an out-of-pocket expense.
+You run off the road and your vehicle needs significant repairs, which are taken care of by your collision coverage.
+Your vehicle needs to be in the shop for two weeks, but because you carry rental car coverage, your insurance company would pay for your rental up to a certain amount each day.

-How to find the best coverage for me
+How to find the best car insurance coverage

-The types of auto coverage you choose to have on your policy depends on your individual needs.
+The types of auto coverage you choose to carry depend on your individual needs.
 To comply with the law, you must carry the minimum limits required by your state.
 However, most insurance professionals recommend that you carry higher liability limits to better protect your finances.
 You could face thousands of dollars (or more) in out-of-pocket expenses if you’re involved in an at-fault accident and only carry minimum coverage.

 Additionally, you’ll likely be required to carry comprehensive and collision coverage if you’re financing or leasing.
 Lenders usually have rules regarding how high you can set your deductible ($500 to $1,000 is standard).
 However, as long as you meet your state and lender requirements, the choice is yours regarding coverage options like emergency roadside assistance and gap insurance.

-Whether you’re shopping for the best car insurance company or are concerned with the coverage on your current policy, it’s always a good idea to ask questions.
-Speak to an insurance professional and request a policy review.
+Whether you’re shopping for the best car insurance company or are concerned with the coverage on your current policy, you may want to speak to an insurance professional and request a policy review.